torque59/AWS-Vulnerable-Lambda/README.md

 ### Research

-There has been some good research done into AWS lambda:
+There has been some awesome research done into AWS lambda, some of these are i would highly recommend to read upon:

 * Infiltration by Rich Jones  [ Gone in 60 milliseconds ](https://media.ccc.de/v/33c3-7865-gone_in_60_milliseconds)